bencromwell/git-spruce/README.md

 # git-spruce
 CLI for sprucing up your local git, cleans out branches that have been merged upstream.
 Spruce is a tree, this tool cleans your branches.
-So it's an hilarious pun.
+It is a [pune](https://wiki.lspace.org/Pune) or play on words.

 ## usage